About The British Takeaway Campaign

 - The government should mandate that T-level placements are paid, in the same way apprenticeships are.
 Currently, payment of students during their industry placement is at the discretion of the employer.
 To encourage more young people into technical education, the career benefits and opportunities must be clear and paid placements would play a significant role in inspiring interest in technical education.

-- The government’s own figures show that chefs are the most in-demand skilled trade in the UK for the last two years.
-We would urge the government therefore to bring forward the introduction of the Catering and Hospitality T-level to 2021, to reflect the need to increase the homegrown talent entering the sector.
+- We urge the government therefore to bring forward the introduction of the Catering and Hospitality T-level to 2021, to reflect the need to increase the homegrown talent entering the sector.

 - The government should explore the feasibility of introducing a grant aimed at large and medium-sized businesses to incentivise them to offer placements to T-level students, similar to the Apprenticeship Grant for Employers, which was withdrawn in 2018.
 Industry placements are at the core of the T-level curriculum, but they require the government, colleges and industry to work together to ensure students have access to high-quality placements.